Even when words don't seem enough, they matter.

 -

-As many as one in 10 people over 65 years in New Zealand will experience some kind of elder abuse in a year.
-(9)
+As many as one in 10 people over 65 years in New Zealand will experience family violence in a year and 70% of those who experience harm arm women

 -